 Submitted by kmccook on April 27, 2008 - 9:49am

 How can Laura Bush be the wife of George and a librarian?

 UNESCO’s granting of the title of World Book Capital to Amsterdam presents the city with a unique opportunity to reaffirm its reputation as a refuge for free speech and the written word, and to highlight its international renown as a literary hub.
 Amsterdam World Book Capital wants to inspire and propagate dialogue about the freedom of expression and has chosen to do this by adopting the ‘Open Book’ theme as its guiding principle.
-Amsterdam: a place of refuge for free speech and the written word.

 A mother and her three children occupy the Labour Relations Board and have a story time while one of the officials asks them to move their storytiime elsewhere.
 The mother asks, "Do you have the keys to the library?